Lanterns (TV series): Casting

-In April 2025, Chris Coy and Paul Ben-Victor were cast to guest star as "Waylon Sanders" and recur as Antaan, respectively.
-In late May, journalist Jeff Sneider reported that Laura Linney was part of the cast.
+In April 2025, Chris Coy and Paul Ben-Victor were cast to guest star as "Waylon Sanders" and recur as Antaan, respectively; Ben-Victor previously voiced Bulldozer of the Easy Company in the first DCU animated series Creature Commandos (2024–present).
+In late May, Laura Linney was reported to be part of the cast.
 In August, Cary Christopher was revealed to have a guest-starring role as young Noah, and Paula Patton was also revealed to have a role in the series.
+Linney's casting was confirmed in May 2026, and in July, she was revealed to be portraying a member of the Guardians of the Universe named Lianna.